akebono03/ehp-proof-tracer/README.md

 y=0
 ```

-EHP-derived ZERO, ORDER-derived ZERO, Suspension-derived ZERO, and
+EHP-derived ZERO, ORDER-derived ZERO, Suspension-derived ZERO,
-Freudenthal-reflected ZERO all use the same generic relation machinery.
+Freudenthal-reflected ZERO, and Toda zero-composition ZERO all use the same
+generic relation machinery.

 ---